AlibabaCloudDocs/gpdb/intl.en-US/GANOS/Trajectory SQL reference/Edit and process functions/ST_CompressSED.md

 ## Description

-This function computes the SED of trajectory points, discards the points whose SED offset is smaller than the SED offset threshold to compress the trajectory object in lossy mode, and returns the compressed trajectory object.
+This function calculates the SED of trajectory points, discards the points whose SED offset is smaller than the SED offset threshold to compress the trajectory object in lossy mode, and then returns the compressed trajectory object.

 ## Examples